iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> Good idea, but just doesn't work.
+I have covid but I apparently need a code to enter (that I'll apparently get in a phonecall from PA DoH) that I haven't gotten.
+So, everyday I can enter my symptoms, but can't alert people I have covid.
+My significant other also has covid and the app and deals with same issue.
+We literally live under the same roof and haven't been warned about close contact with someone with Covid.
+What a joke.<br> :date: __2020-12-27 01:04:25__

+> Scans contacts and Bluetooth to track and count other people around you to find people who violate the unconstitutional gathering limits mandate by gov wolf.<br> :date: __2020-12-26 02:47:16__

+> Remove this app if you are experiencing distortion when connected via bluetooth to your car.
+Awful app that caused so much distortion when talking on the phone when connected to my car or any bluetooth speaker.<br> :date: __2020-12-23 23:09:37__

+> It does not even work I'm Also being told That our State Govrment Can spy through this app since this app came out I feel good With all my symptoms<br> :date: __2020-12-23 00:55:46__

+> Not helpful in anyway<br> :date: __2020-12-21 21:20:59__

+> Since I never received a call from the department of health when I tested positive to contact trace and give me the code to input in the app, this is a useless battery drainer.<br> :date: __2020-12-20 23:05:30__

 > We need help to stop those people who have been involved with this issue<br> :date: __2020-12-17 02:29:28__

 > I ACTUALLY WORK IN THE RED ZONE..
 AND NOT ONE TIME HAVE I BEEN ALERTED...<br> :date: __2020-12-14 17:50:49__